 - Asset valuations are complex.
 Determining the value of community assets and the increased value of separate assets, and managing business valuations can require the expertise of CPAs, business evaluators, and forensic accountants.

 Once the value of property is established and the status of the property is determined, it is divided in a just and right manner.
 What is just and right is different in every case.
 Some of the factors considered in making property division decisions include earning capacity and which spouse has custody of children.
 Often property is divided in an unequal manner in lieu of alimony.
-The attorneys at the Law Office of Gary L. Nickelson are committed to helping ensure our clients receive an equitable distribution of the marital assists.
+The attorneys at The Law Office of Gary L. Nickelson are committed to helping ensure that our clients receive an equitable distribution of the marital assets.